-Alsike clover (Trifolium hybridium) causes 2 syndromes in horses in the USA and Canada—photosensitivity (trifobiasis) and Alsike clover poisoning (“big liver disease”).
+Alsike clover (Trifolium hybridium) causes two syndromes in horses in the USA and Canada: photosensitivity (trifobiasis) and Alsike clover poisoning (“big liver disease”).
 Alsike clover grows well on heavy clay soil, and an increased incidence of toxicosis is reported during wet seasons.
 The disease is seen mostly when the blossom of the plant is eaten and the predominant forage being fed is the Alsike clover.
 The toxic principle is an unidentified phototoxin.
 Photosensitivity has been reported in horses, sheep, cattle, and pigs.

 Alsike photosensitivity is also known as “dew poisoning” because it is seen mostly when pastures of clover are wet and horses' skins are moist.
 It is characterized by reddened skin after exposure to sun, followed by dry necrosis of the skin or edema and serous discharge.
 The muzzle, tongue, and feet are frequently affected.
 If the stomatitis is severe, anorexia and weight loss develop.

-Presumptive diagnosis of plant-induced hepatopathy is based on history of exposure to plants and multiple animals on a farm or in an area affected.
+Presumptive diagnosis of plant-induced hepatopathy is based on history of exposure to plants and multiple animals on a farm or in an affected area.
 Horses in which photosensitivity is the primary finding may recover quickly after being removed to Alsike-free pasture.
 Those with severe stomatitis or dermatitis require supportive care and local treatment of the stomatitis until they heal.